Mercado Pago Review

 10 questions about Mercado Pago

 Yes, where licensed.
 In Argentina, regulated operators (Codere, Betsson, Bet365 Argentina, PlayUZU and others under LOTBA, PBA or Córdoba licenses) accept Mercado Pago today.
 In Brazil, the regulated Bets market launched January 2025 and Mercado Pago is a Brazil Central Bank-authorized Payment Institution, which is the requirement to legally process betting transactions there.
-The catch: Mercado Pago doesn't market to gambling operators or provide dedicated iGaming support.
-You integrate it like any other LATAM payment method — Checkout Pro or Checkout API directly, or through an aggregator that already supports it.
+The catch is that Mercado Pago doesn't market to gambling operators or provide dedicated iGaming support.
+You integrate it like any other LATAM payment method: Checkout Pro or Checkout API directly, or through an aggregator that already supports it.

-3-7 days for the developer side if you're using Checkout Pro (hosted redirect — fastest), 1-2 weeks for Checkout API or Bricks with custom UI.
-Sandbox is available and decent.
-No pre-built connectors for SoftSwiss, EveryMatrix, Slotegrator or BetConstruct — operators on those platforms build custom REST integration themselves.
+3-7 days for the developer side if you are using Checkout Pro (a hosted redirect, the fastest), 1-2 weeks for Checkout API or Bricks with custom UI.
+The sandbox is available and decent.
+No pre-built connectors for SoftSwiss, EveryMatrix, Slotegrator or BetConstruct, so operators on those platforms build custom REST integration themselves.
 Onboarding compliance review for a regulated-industry merchant adds 2-6 weeks on top, depending on jurisdiction and your operator license.
 Self-serve onboarding for non-regulated SMBs takes 1-3 days.

 Different shape entirely.
-AstroPay is iGaming-first with a smaller wallet user base, dedicated operator support, Slotegrator connector, mass payouts, and 4.3/5 Trustpilot.
+AstroPay is iGaming-first with a smaller wallet user base, dedicated operator support, a Slotegrator connector, mass payouts, and a 4.3/5 Trustpilot rating.
 Mercado Pago is iGaming-incidental with a vastly larger consumer base (78M MAU), no operator-side gambling support, no platform connectors, and a mixed reputation profile.
-If you want a payment partner that genuinely understands gambling, choose AstroPay.
-If you want maximum consumer brand recognition on the deposit page and you're willing to integrate it yourself, choose Mercado Pago.
+If you want a payment partner that actually understands gambling, choose AstroPay.
+If you want maximum consumer brand recognition on the deposit page and you are willing to integrate it yourself, choose Mercado Pago.
 Plenty of LATAM operators run both side by side.

 PayRetailers is a B2B-focused LATAM PSP with 100+ payment methods, a SoftSwiss connector, dedicated iGaming sales, and direct local acquiring across the region.
-Mercado Pago is a consumer-led wallet plus SMB platform with native Pix, deep brand recognition, but no operator-side support.
+Mercado Pago is a consumer-led wallet plus SMB platform with native Pix and deep brand recognition but no operator-side support.
 For a $1M+/month Brazilian operator, PayRetailers' direct acquiring usually beats Mercado Pago on price and operational simplicity.
 For a smaller operator launching in Argentina, Mercado Pago's brand recognition on the deposit page is hard to beat.
 Many operators run both.

 Yes.
 Brazil's Law 14,790/2023 requires payment intermediaries for licensed betting operators to be authorized by the Central Bank.
 Mercado Pago is registered as an Instituição de Pagamento with BCB since 2019, which satisfies the requirement.
 Licensed Bets operators can legally use Mercado Pago to process Pix and other payment flows.
 Mercado Pago also enforces the SPA/MF rule (since January 2025) that the Pix account name must match the bettor's registered ID, blocking the parents'-credentials shortcut regulators repeatedly flagged.

 Only at the end-user level, only in Brazil.
 Brazilian wallet holders can buy, hold and sell BTC, ETH, USDP, LINK, LTC and UNI plus the Meli Dólar stablecoin through Paxos custody at a 1.5% fee.
-There's no B2B crypto settlement, no operator on/off-ramp, no stablecoin payouts.
+There is no B2B crypto settlement, no operator on/off-ramp, no stablecoin payouts.
 If crypto matters for your iGaming business, look at NOWPayments for 350+ coins at 0.5-1% or CoinsPaid for regulated EU operators.
-Brazil banned crypto in cross-border payments April 2025, with enforcement from October 1, 2025.
+Brazil's BCB Resolution 561 (published April 30, 2026) bans crypto and stablecoin settlement in regulated cross-border (eFX) payment rails, effective October 1, 2026.
+Domestic crypto trading inside the Mercado Pago wallet is not affected.

 Our Verdict: Should You Use Mercado Pago?